 As we learnt in the Step 2.10, as a gentleman prisoner, Ralegh could live fairly comfortably.
 He had £208 to spend on food per annum and for a time his wife and son were allowed to live with him along with three servants.
 His second son, Carew, was even born at the Tower.

 Ralegh was allowed to exercise in the garden by the Bloody Tower, so much so that James I’s ministers complained about the ‘lawless liberty of the Tower’.
 He was permitted to grow exotic plants he had brought back from the New World and to convert a hen-house in order to brew herbal medicines.
 You’ll be looking more closely at some of Ralegh’s concoctions in the next Step.

-Ralegh was also permitted to receive visits including Henry, Prince of Wales.
+Ralegh was also permitted to receive visitors, who included Henry, Prince of Wales.
 It was for the Prince that Ralegh prepared his great work, The History of the World, supplied with books by his friends.
-However, when the prince died in 1612 Ralegh abandoned the planned second and third volumes of the History.
+However, when the Prince died in 1612 Ralegh abandoned the planned second and third volumes of the history.